-The Government should raise awareness amongst the general public and transport operators of the exemptions to mandatory face covering.
+The Government should raise awareness amongst the general public, transport operators and retailers of the exemptions to mandatory face covering.

 The Government should provide clarity on and improve awareness of the face covering options that are safe and available to make and purchase.

 The Government should raise awareness of the challenges faced by people with hearing loss amongst employers and the general public and share tips to meet communication needs.